arcilli/investsuite-api-docs/docs/concepts/entities.md

 ### Operators

+!!! warning

+    Due to implementation details (eg. amounts are typically stored as strings to preserve precision) the behavior of these operators may vary.

 Operator type | Operator  | Example
 --- | --- | ---
 Number operator  | Exact match | `age eq 1`